ABOUT:

 Figurative sculpting requires a fascination with the human body.
 In life-sculpting or drawing, one is observing and attempting to visually capture the flow of energy, form, and emotional impact inherent in the model’s pose.
 As I generally work without a model, my work mirrors myself while obviously being influenced by the myriad features and forms that I gaze upon as I go about my daily life .
 Just think, there are over eight billion people on this planet of ours, each a variation on a theme, each unique in our beauty and being.
 This abundance inspires my work.

-The play between my vision and the dictates of the chosen medium creates the unique quality of each piece.
+The play between my vision and the dictates of the chosen medium creates the distinctive quality of each piece.

 WHAT I LOVE ABOUT